wmingcr/LeetCode-Java/007 reverse integer/README.md

 How to decide whether reversed a integer is overflow?

 Q: if x = Integer.MIN_VALUE, Long m = x * -1; why this way failed?

 This way works: long m = Long.valueOf(x) * -1;

+Similar: if ans * 10 overflow, its value is itself, eg int m = ans * 10, m is still ans.

 # Optimization